awslabs/aws-cloudfront-extensions/edge/nodejs/serving-based-on-device/README.md

-# simple-lambda-edge
+# serving-based-on-device

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- simple-lambda-edge - Code for the application's Lambda function.
+- serving-based-on-device - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
-- simple-lambda-edge/tests - Unit tests for the application code.
+- serving-based-on-device/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.